 Marine Optics and Remote Sensing Laboratory

-About us – The MORSE group currently has eight members and has more than £1.1m funding from the Natural Environment Research Council (NERC), the Marine Alliance for Science and Technology Scotland (MASTS), the Scottish Government and the European Space Agency.
+About us – The MORSE group currently has five members and has been funded by the Natural Environment Research Council (NERC), the Marine Alliance for Science and Technology Scotland (MASTS), the Scottish Government and the European Space Agency.

 Collaborations – We work closely with colleagues from across Scotland, the UK and worldwide.
 See research project pages for specific details.
 The group is a member of the Marine Alliance for Science and Technology Scotland (MASTS) research pool.
 We are also a founding partner of the Ultrafast Advanced Spectroscopy Shared Facility: http://www.ultrachemphys.org